AgenoDrei/mpim-tools/README.md

 # mpim-tools
-Meet people in Maastricht - tools to automate matching workflow
+Software for Meet people in Maastricht 2021 - Toolbox.
+Program ingests tables from google forms where participants entered their preferences in potenial partners.
+This packages automates creating similar matches, ranking them and sending out mails with the best results to each participant.

 ## Installation